bozzltron/bozzltron.com/source/_posts/Skate-City-Des-Moines.md

 When the finals came, I loaded up the family to show them this new world.
 It ended up being a hot day with not much breeze and they took off early, but I was happy for them to experience something of the event that had me reeling.

 I stood through the finals, watched some amazing athletes, and let the experience marinate in my mind.
 There was a lot that I had missed:  The nightlife and the semi-finals.
 That aside, I was still a part of something special.
-Seeing many legends with my own eyes, observing the spirit of the sports glue so many people together, and witness epic moments of the competition.
+Seeing many legends with my own eyes, observing the spirit of the sport glue so many people together, and witness epic moments of the competition.
 In four days, I watched Des Moines become a skate city.